Chronic granulomatous disease

 When to Contact a Health Professional

-Notify your health care provider if a lung, skin, or other infection does not respond to treatment.
+Tell your provider if a lung, skin, or other infection does not respond to treatment.

 Prevention of Chronic granulomatous disease

 Boxer LA, Newburger PE.
 Disorders of phagocyte function.
 In: Kliegman RM, Stanton BF, St. Geme JW III, et al, eds.
 Nelson Textbook of Pediatrics.
 19th Ed.
-Philadelphia, Pa: Saunders Elsevier; 2011: chap 124.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 124.